 Uncommon (0.1% to 1%): Abnormal gait, ataxia, convulsive seizures (including status epilepticus), grand mal convulsion, irritability, lightheadedness, paresthesia, restlessness, syncope, tremor, weakness, unresponsiveness, tinnitus, hearing loss, bad taste, anosmia, migraine, incoordination, vertigo, taste perversion

 Frequency not reported: Disturbance in attention, benign intracranial hypertension, dysesthesia, dyskinesia, neuropathy, paresis, aseptic meningitis

-Postmarketing reports: Abnormal gait, ataxia, grand mal convulsion, lightheadedness, paresthesia, restlessness, unresponsiveness, agitation, hyperesthesia, hypoesthesia, tinnitus, hearing loss, taste loss, anosmia, migraine, peripheral neuropathy, polyneuropathy, twitching, convulsion
+Postmarketing reports: Abnormal gait, ataxia, grand mal convulsion, lightheadedness, paresthesia, restlessness, unresponsiveness, agitation, hyperesthesia, hypoesthesia, tinnitus, hearing loss, taste loss, anosmia, migraine, peripheral neuropathy (may be irreversible), polyneuropathy, twitching, convulsion